Save Money by Increasing Attic Insulation in Cleveland

 There are three kinds of attic insulation—spray foam, loose fill and batt.

-Open-cell foam expands when applied, stopping cracks and other inaccessible spaces.
+Open-cell foam spreads when applied, stopping cracks and other hard-to-reach spaces.
 It’s best for obstructing air but isn’t completely waterproof.

 Both types of spray foam insulation may even help block noise.